artefactual/archivematica-docs/style_guide.md

 into the text.

 After creating and saving the script, place it in a `scripts` directory within the appropriate chapter.
-For example, in the Administrator Manual's [Installation](https://github.com/artefactual/archivematica-docs/tree/1.8/admin-manual/installation-setup/installation) sub-chapter, there is a [scripts](https://github.com/artefactual/archivematica-docs/tree/1.8/admin-manual/installation-setup/installation/scripts) subdirectory that contains scripts referenced in the pages of the Installation sub-chapter.
+For example, in the Administrator Manual's [Installation][Installation] sub-chapter, there is a [scripts][scripts] subdirectory that contains scripts referenced in the pages of the Installation sub-chapter.